d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 required when computing each layer in a neural network given the values of the previous layer.

-Expressing matrix-vector products in code with `ndarray`s, we use the same `dot` function as for dot products.
+Expressing matrix-vector products in code with tensors, we use the same `dot` function as for dot products.
 When we call `np.dot(A, x)` with a matrix `A` and a vector `x`, the matrix-vector product is performed.